Introduction

 Paul’s Rivals

 There are some affinities with the Dead Sea Scrolls sect, with the reference to Beliar and the moral dualism of light and dark.
 These may not be Pauline details, but they are hardly unique to the Dead Sea Scrolls.
 Beliar is mentioned in the Sibylline Oracles, the Testament of the Twelve Patriarchs, the Ascension of Isaiah, and other Jewish and Christian texts.
 Light and dark are used in some later Christian texts (e.g. John 3.19–21; Col 1.12–13; Eph 5.8–14).
 These details could have come from anyone fluent enough with Second Temple Judaism.
-Instead of searching for a author on the basis of these generalities, a stronger potential for identification should be found in the specifics.
+Instead of searching for an author on the basis of these generalities, a stronger potential for identification should be found in the specifics.
 Namely, what is the passage about, and how might it have been connected to Paul’s tense relationship with the Corinthian church?

 Second Cor 6.14–7.1 stresses the need for separation on moral grounds: separation of ‘justice’ from ‘lawlessness’, ‘light’ from ‘dark’, ‘Messiah’ from ‘Beliar’, ‘believer’ from ‘unbeliever’, ‘God’ from ‘idols’, ‘unclean’ from ‘clean’, and ‘defilement’ from ‘holiness’.
 Although Paul does elsewhere stress the need to maintain a separation from immoral behavior (e.g. 1 Cor 5.9), he makes sure to mention that this instruction should be applied internally to the church; they should not separate themselves from the world, ‘since you would then need to go out out of the world’ (1 Cor 5.10).
 If this was not Paul telling the Corinthian church what to do, who else was giving them instructions?